irusri/Extract-intron-from-gff3/README.md

 [Here](http://galaxy.popgenie.org:8080/u/chanaka/h/extract-intron) is the final results.
 ######Option 2:
 Here is the alternative solution without using GBrowse and MySQL.
-First we need to download and install the latest version of [misopy](https://pypi.python.org/pypi/misopy).
+First we need to download and install the latest version of [misopy](https://pypi.python.org/pypi/misopy) and [gffutils](https://github.com/seandavi/GFFutils).